Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Log-Normally-Distributed Self-Interference Over Small Spatial Neighborhoods

 where $\zeta = \bars{\theta_1 - \theta_2} \ \mathrm{mod} \ 360^\circ$ and $\mathrm{mod}$ is the modulo operator.
 Let $\sTtxi\nbr$ be the spatial neighborhood of size \nbr in azimuth-elevation surrounding the $i$-th measured transmit direction $\thphtxi \in \sAtx$, defined as follows, and let $\sTrxj\nbr$ analogously be the spatial neighborhood surrounding the $j$-th measured receive direction $\thphrxj \in \sArx$.

 In other words, $\sTtxi\nbr$ is the set of measured transmit directions within $\Delta\theta$ in azimuth and within $\Delta\phi$ in elevation of the $i$-th transmit direction $\thphtxi$.
-Please see Fig.~9 in \cite{roberts_att_angular} for an illustration of these neighborhoods.
 Using these, let $\setinrij\nbr$ be the set of measured \ginr values over transmit and receive spatial neighborhoods surrounding the $(i,j)$-th beam pair.